chazlarson/Plex-Meta-Manager-Wiki/home/guides/local.md

   ![Git Install](git-install.png)

-  This install comes with its own command line interface.
-Do not use this interface in this walkthrough.
+  This install comes with its own command line interface.  **Do not use this interface in this walkthrough**.
 Continue to do everything here in Powershell.

 </details>